javafun/javafun.github.io/_posts/2022-08-16-my-new-windows-laptop-after-ten-years-with-mac.md

 <!--more-->

 My last Windows laptop is Dell XPS, which is 10+ years old.
 It's still healthy and providing enough power for our cousin to complete daily work.
-I've been always been always fascinated by the RGB colorful laptop especially with Dell Alienware, so I decide to give it a try.
+I've been always fascinated by the RGB colorful laptop especially with Dell Alienware, so I decide to give it a try.

 ## Install additional SSD